Mothergoose31/GNSS-GO/README.md

 ### This will mainly be a place to write thigs down so that I dont forget them.

 schema been created , capnp.go file been created, need to update and properly use in structs

+Where we have left off , initially , The Idea was to consume  parse and process RINEX files of various formats, consume API endpoints FROM nasa to  get satellite information.

+Opting for not hitting API endpoints and processing , this will process the Rinex files and  output the data in a format that is easy to understand and process.